amitay87/networking-game/README.md

 # networking-game
-Games that encourages networking in open workspaces (such as WeWork)
+Games that encourage networking in open workspaces (such as WeWork)